-615 Appendix B

-Time distribution of selected analogues
+Appendix B: Time distribution of selected analogues

 The selected study period (1900-2018) used for the SLP analogue search includes active phases of low-frequency internal variability modes such as the Atlantic multidecadal variability (AMV).
-In addition, the 20CR_V3 reanalysis could possibly exhibit lower variance in the data-poor early period leading to a preferential selection of analogues from recent decades.
+In addition, the 20CR_V3 reanalysis could possibly exhibit lower variance in the early data-poor period, leading to a preferential selection of analogues from recent decades.
+Drawing a majority of analogues from a specific period can potentially bias the estimation of the dynamical component contribution and that of the internal residual.
+Figure B1 shows the distribution of analogues with respect to the years for the two extreme events (for the entire selected event, the total number of analogues used is equal to $N{\rm r} \times N{\rm s} \times N{\rm d}$, with $N{\rm r}$ and $N{\rm s}$ defined as in Sect.
+2.2 and